da4all/da4all.github.io/_cards/interview-with-catherine-dignazio.md

 domain: Understanding Data
 subdomain: Defining Data

-title: "Interview with Catherine D’Ignazio: Data is Never a Raw, Truthful Input – and It is Never Neutral"
+title: "Interview with Catherine D’Ignazio: 'Data is Never a Raw, Truthful Input – and It is Never Neutral'"

 teaser: >
   The co-author of Data Feminism on the importance of recognising discrimination in algorithms, understanding it at a technical level – and introducing measures to stamp it out.